Rules for Members

 (3) Please note that the ultimate decision to participate in the benchmark auctions rests with the relevant benchmark administrator.

-(4) Some limitations may be placed upon Associate attendance, depending on the nature of the event.
+(4) Some limitations may be placed upon Affiliate Member attendance, depending on the nature of the event.

 - Application Process